SteveGilham/Gendarme/README.md

    Basic use: `%path_to_gendarme%/gendarme.exe --config rules.xml %path_to_binary%/%binary_name%`

    The sample `rules.xml` file is in project directory `rules/rules.xml`.
 To import only selected rules from a certain rule set library, remove the include with `"*"` and use specific rule name.
+To exclude a single rule from pack use the standard include with `"*"` and add `exclude="RuleName"`  to the XML element.
+Example: `<rules include="*" exclude="MonoCompatibilityReviewRule" from="Gendarme.Rules.Portability.dll" />`

 3. Creating a own application using all the libraries.